Childcare centers navigating covid times

 "We really appreciate the state stepping up and saying you know what, here's this money," said Murray.
 "We're going to put it towards childcare.
 We're going to help you guys stay open.
 We're going to help the families be able to pay their bills."

-Murray explanied the state of Missouri offeres a subsidy program for parents and families based on income.
+Murray explained the state of Missouri offers a subsidy program for parents and families based on income.

 "Without that program, I'm not sure how successful we would be to be completely honest," Murray added.
 "89% of my students in the center are state subsidy children."

-The Discovry Center offrs a full rate of $160-$200 per child which includes two meals per day, a snack and curriculum.
+The Discovery Center offers a full rate of $160-$200 per child which includes two meals per day, a snack and curriculum.
 Murray says their rate is the average to below average rate across the city.

-Additionally, the YWCA utlizes CRSSA Grant money to enhance the needs provided to the children.
+Additionally, the YWCA utilizes CRSSA Grant money to enhance the needs provided to the children.

-More information about the YWCA Discovrry Childcare Center can be found here.
+More information about the YWCA Discovery Childcare Center can be found here.